harxxhilgg/makrEight-knowyouremoji/README.md

 ## Limitations

-This dictionary has limited number of emojis/meaning so try not to type the emoji, just select one of the mentioned emoji
+Our dictionary has limited number of emojis/meaning so try not to type the emoji, just select one of the mentioned emoji

 ## Usage